scribe-org/Scribe-Data/README.md

 ## Wikidata and Wikipedia language data extraction

-**Scribe-Data** contains the scripts for extracting and formatting language data from [Wikidata](https://www.wikidata.org/) and [Wikipedia](https://www.wikipedia.org/).
-Updates to the data can be done using [scribe_data/wikidata/update_data.py](https://github.com/scribe-org/Scribe-Data/tree/main/src/scribe_data/wikidata/update_data.py) and the notebooks within the [scribe_data/load](https://github.com/scribe-org/Scribe-Data/tree/main/src/scribe_data/load) directory.
+**Scribe-Data** is a convenient command-line interface (CLI) for extracting and formatting language data from [Wikidata](https://www.wikidata.org/) and [Wikipedia](https://www.wikipedia.org/).
+Functionality includes allowing users to list, query, and manage language data directly from the terminal.

 > [!NOTE]\
 > The [contributing](#contributing) section has information for those interested, with the articles and presentations in [featured by](#featured-by) also being good resources for learning more about Scribe.